mdefenders/it-works-on-my-machine/README.md

 - Support of different simultaneous feature builds of the service deployed in the development environment and multiple releases of the service deployed in the staging or production environments, Both features require service mesh or complicated deployments, which are beyond the scope of this assignment.
+- Simpler feature branch switching may be implemented by external scripts to allow switching feature branches, deployed to dev environment, but it brakes the requirement of zero-click deployment automation.
+So it is not implemented.
 - Blue/Green or Canary deployments.
-Kubernetes deployments rolling out is sufficient for the current service to provide reliable deployments.
+Kubernetes deployments rollout is sufficient for the current service to provide reliable deployments.
 - Kubernetes infrastructure provisioning as IaC.
 - Integration with other services for end-to-end tests on release deployment.
 - New services onboarding automation.
-- Release triggering automation.
+- Promotion flow automation.
-- Replace bash code in CI/CD pipeline steps with custom GitHub Actions for better maintainability.
+- Replacing bash code in CI/CD pipeline steps with custom GitHub Actions or well-supported community-provided Actions to make better maintainable and developer-friendly.
-- Fixing shared workflows with tagged version instead of using `dev` reference.
+- Fixing reusable workflows with tagged version (@vX) instead of using `dev` reference.

 ## Architecture & Design